MyEtherWallet/knowledge-base/source/_posts/mewconnect/mewconnect-user-guide.md

 **Step 3.** Pick a strong password.

 This step is very important.
 Make sure you pick a password that is not easy to guess, but also write it down with pen and paper.
-If you forget it, we cannot recover it for you.
 There is only one other way to access your wallet, and we’ll get to that soon.

 **Step 4.** Type it again.